What is a laser cutter?

 In the price list you can see what materials we sell.

 Of course, you're not obliged to use FabLab materials.
 You can alsobring your own materials.
-Please, make sure that you know what kind of material you bring, otherwise it will not be allowed in the machines!!
+In case you want to use your own material, you'll first need to ask us and you'll also need to know what material exactly you are bringing, otherwise the material is not allowed in our machines!!
 Some materials can release toxic damps when being laser cut.
 E.g. PVC cannot be cut in the laser cutter, as chlorine gas can evaporate.
 As for now ONLY paper, cardboard, MDF and PMMA (plexi acryl) can be used in the laser cutter.

 At FabLab Leuven we have 6 laser cutters, wit which we can cut materials with a maximum thickness of 9mm.
 For the materials that we sell ourselves, we know the settings.
 When you bring your own material, try to bring some extra for us in order to be able to test the settings.